kingcodfish/simple-python-file-server/README.md

    - Include author's website: [kcodfish.com](https://kcodfish.com)

 3. **Changes Documentation**
+   - Document any modifications made to the original code
-   - If you modify the code, add a section in your documentation that clearly states:
+   - Maintain a list of changes in your documentation
-     - What changes were made
-     - Why the changes were made
-     - Date of modifications

 4. **License Inclusion**
    - Include this complete license and attribution section in your documentation